WilliamOuJiatong/SafeLA_Project_Su23/doc/projectProposal.md

 - Website Structure: This involves designing the layout and navigation of the website.
 You'll need to create pages for users to view available rentals, search for rentals, view favorites, and access their profile.
 This also includes creating the interactive map of Los Angeles.

-- User Interaction: Designing the functionality and behavior of interactive elements.
+- (Jiatong Ou) User Interaction: Designing the functionality and behavior of interactive elements.
 For example, creating the search function, filters for rental listings, and the ability for users to favorite and unfavorite properties.

 - Responsive Design: Ensuring the website looks good and functions well on various devices, such as desktops, laptops, tablets, and smartphones.